Remi-Coulom/joedb/doc/source/vectors.rst

 Vectors
 =======

-Joedb stores each column of a table in a ``std::vector`` container.
-This allows very efficient data manipulation: a large column of a primitive type (float or int) can be read from or written to a joedb file with a single system call.
+Joedb stores each column of a table in a ``std::vector``.
+This makes data manipulation efficient: a large column of a primitive type (float or int) can be read from or written to a joedb file with a single system call.

 Joedb offers functions to allocate a set of consecutive rows in a table, and manipulate them like a vector.
 For instance, when using a database defined by